 Start your journey from Laya.
 You will come across beautiful girls working in their field and they may wave their hand to say goodbye.
 Descend to army camp and follow the river towards the left.
 Continue the climb through rhododendron bushes until the camp.
 Altitude 4,350m.
 Walking time 8-9 hours.

-Today is the longest day trek crossing two pass of Tsimola(4700m) and Gangla Karchula Pass(5080m).
+Today is the longest day trek crossing two passes of Tsimola(4700m) and Gangla Karchula Pass(5080m).
 We start as early as 5 in the morning because it’s 10 to 11 hours of trek.
 The route offers a view of Lunana Village and a close view of Mt.
 Jumolhari and Mt.
 Jichu Drake.

 The whole range of mountains, including Masagang, Tsendegang, and Teri Gang can be seen, after the pass, there is a very long descent to Tarina valley.
 Altitude 3,980m.
 Walking time 10-11 hours.